yugsavalia/Graph-LMS-Spectral-Sampling-and-Adaptive-Estimation/README.md

 ## Topic

-Graph signal processing (GSP) extends classical signal processing to data “living” on the nodes of a graph rather than on time or space.
-If a signal over a graph is **bandlimited**—i.e. its graph Fourier transform is nonzero only on a small set of eigen‑modes—then it can be reconstructed from samples at just a subset of vertices.
+Graph signal processing (GSP) extends classical signal processing to data of the nodes of a graph rather than on time or space.
+If a signal over a graph is **bandlimited**—i.e. its graph Fourier transform is nonzero only on a small set of eigen‑nodes—then it can be reconstructed from samples at just a subset of vertices.

 This project implements the **Adaptive LMS** strategy introduced by Di Lorenzo _et al._, which:
 1. Assumes a bandlimited graph signal and noisy, streaming partial observations at a subset of nodes